Zimbabwe top court hears appeal against election result - Journal du Cameroun

-Zimbabwe’s Constitutional Court on Wednesday began to hear an opposition petition seeking to overturn the presidential election result, in a legal challenge seen as unlikely to succeed despite allegations of vote fraud.
+Zimbabwe’s opposition argued in the country’s top court Wednesday that the presidential election results must be thrown out, alleging that only “massive doctoring” of the vote had kept Emmerson Mnangagwa in office.

-The Movement for Democratic Change (MDC) has accused the ruling ZANU-PF party and the election commission of rigging the July 30 vote, Zimbabwe’s first poll since the ousting of Robert Mugabe last year.
+Lawyers for the Movement for Democratic Change (MDC) launched a blistering attack on the ruling ZANU-PF party and the election commission over the July 30 ballot — Zimbabwe’s first election since the ousting of Robert Mugabe last year.

-Chief Justice Luke Malaba opened the televised proceedings in Harare, where the court premises was surrounded by high security.
+“There is a massive cover-up.
+There has been a massive doctoring of evidence,” Thabani Mpofu, representing the MDC, told the court.

-Mugabe’s successor, Emmerson Mnangagwa, won the election with 50.8 percent of the vote — just enough to avoid a run-off against the MDC’s Nelson Chamisa, who scored 44.3 percent.
+Mnangagwa, Mugabe’s former ally, won the election with 50.8 percent of the vote — just enough to meet the 50 percent threshold needed to avoid a run-off against MDC leader Nelson Chamisa, who scored 44.3 percent.

-“It’s D-Day for us.
-Our team is ready.
-We have got all the evidence to prove in court that our position is correct — our party won the elections,” MDC national chairman Morgan Komichi told reporters outside the courtroom.
+“There were at least 16 polling stations with identical results — identical result for Chamisa, identical results for Mnangagwa.
+It is like a kid who was playing with the figures,” said Mpofu.

+He argued that irregularities wiped out the narrow margin by which Mnangagwa had avoided a second-round vote.

+Nine judges, led by Chief Justice Luke Malaba, are hearing the case in Harare, where the court premises were given high security.

+In a first for the country, the proceedings were broadcast live on state television.

-Mnangagwa, who has vowed to turn around Zimbabwe’s ruined economy, had hoped the elections would draw a line under Mugabe’s repressive 37-year rule.
+Mnangagwa, who has vowed to revive Zimbabwe’s ruined economy, had hoped the elections would draw a line under Mugabe’s repressive 37-year rule and open up a stream of foreign investment and aid.

 Campaigning was more open than previous votes, but the election was marred by the army opening fire on protesters, killing six, allegations of vote-rigging and a crackdown on opposition activists.